newville/wxmplot/README.txt

-MPlot: a collection of wxPython widgets for 2D Plotting and Image display,
-       using matplotlib and wx.

-====
-Contents:
-  1. Directory Contents
-  2. PlotFrame overview
-  3. Notes, shortcomings and planned enhancements
-  4. Suggested changes to matplotlib

-====
-Directory Contents:
-   MPlot         package directory
-   README        this file
-   example_1.py  simplest example
-   example_2.py  slightly more complicated example test.py       more elaborate example, including timing tests.

-====
-PlotFrame overview
+The wxmplot python package provides simple, rich plotting widgets for wxPython.
+These are built on top of the matplotlib library, which provides a wonderful library for 2D plots and image display.
+The wxmplot package does not attempt to expose all of matplotlib's capabilities, but does provide widgets (wxPython panels) for basic 2D plotting and image display that handle many use cases.
+The widgets are designed to be very easy to program with, and provide end-users with interactivity and customization of the graphics without knowing matplotlib.

-The principle object provided by MPlot are the PlotFrame and PlotPanel:
+The principle objects provided by wxmplot are:

-  MPlot.PlotFrame is a wxPython plotting component, that can be included in other applications to provide a simple way to plot 2D data.
-The PlotFrame provides capabilities for the user to:
+== PlotPanel:     a wx.Panel containing a 2D Plot.
+== PlotFrame:    a wx.Frame containing a PlotPanel

+For the end-user, these provides the abilities to:

-     1. show X,Y coordinates (left-click)
+   1. display x, y coordinates (left-click)
    2. zoom in on a particular region of the plot (left-drag)
    3. customize titles, labels, legend, color, linestyle, marker, and whether a grid is shown.
-A separate GUI window is used to set these attributes.
+A separate window is used to set these attributes.
-     4. save plot images as PNGs, copy to system clipboard, or print.
+   4. save high-qualiy plot images (as PNGs), copy to system clipboard, or print.

-For the programmer, MPlot.PlotFrame plots data in 1D Numeric (or numarray) arrays, and provides these basic methods: plot(x,y):  start a new plot, and plot data x,y
+For the programmer, these provide simple plotting methods:

+   plot(x,y):  start a new plot, and plot data x,y
       optional arguments (all keyword/value types):
           color='Blue'       for any X11 color name, (rgb) tuple, or '#RRGGBB' style='solid'      'solid,'dashed','dotted','dot-dash'
           linewidth=2      integer 0 (no line) to 10
-          marker='None'   any of a wide range of marker symbols markersize=6    integer 0 to 30
+          marker='None'  any of a wide range of marker symbols markersize=8    integer 0 to 30
-          xlabel=' '      label for X Axis (MPlot text)
+          xlabel=' '           label for X axis
-          ylabel=' '      label for Y Axis (MPlot text)
+          ylabel=' '           label for Y axis
-          title=' '       title for top of PlotFrame (MPlot text)
-          grid=True       boolean for whether to show grid.
+          title=' '              title for top of PlotFrame grid=True         boolean for whether to show grid.

    oplot(x,y):  plot data x,y, on same plot as current data
-      optional arguments (all keyword/value types):
+      with optional arguments as plot()
-          color='Blue'    for any X11 color name, (rgb) tuple, or '#RRGGBB' style='solid'   'solid,'dashed','dotted','dot-dash'
-          linewidth=2     integer 0 (no line) to 10
-          marker='None'   any of a wide range of marker symbols markersize=6    integer 0 to 30

    clear():      clear plot
-    save_figure():     bring up file dialog for saving image of figure set_statustext():  set text for statusbar.
+   save_figure():     bring up file dialog for saving image of figure

-    set_title():       set plot title
-    set_xlabel():      set x label
-    set_ylabel():      set y label
+== ImagePanel: a wx.Panel containing an image.
+== ImageFrame: a wx.Frame containing an ImagePanel and widgets
+     for configuring the image.

+This displays a numpy array as an greyscale or false color image.
+The end user can zoom in, rotate, or flip the image, and adjust the smoothing of the image and adjust the color table and intensity scale.

+Programmatically, one can make the same adjustments to an ImagePanel by changing its configuaration attributes and runnign the redraw() method.

 =====
-Notes, shortcomings, and future work:

-  1. The following matplotlib features are  not yet implemented, and are worth considering (no particular order):
-       - error bars
-       - automatic scaling for y-data with different ranges (probably showing a second scale on the right side)
-       - support for date data
-       - different colors for marker interior/exterior
-       - multiple subplots on a single PlotFrame/PlotPanel

-last update: 2005-Feb-05   Matt Newville <newville@cars.uchicago.edu>
+last update: 2011-Nov-20   Matt Newville <newville@cars.uchicago.edu>